keptenkurk/Mobotix-tools/README.md

 # MxPgm
 ```
 usage: python mxpgm.py [options]
+(or mxpgm.exe [options]  when using the exe builds from the dist folder)
 Options:
 -d  or  --deviceIP   = IPv4 address of the device to be restored
 -l  or  --devicelist = csv file with devices to be restored.
 Must contains header line and